clarityai-eng/clarity-api-samples/README.md

-# Clarity AI Public API Utils
+# Clarity AI API Utils

 ## What is this repo?
-Here you may find some tools, helpers, code snippets or examples that will help you with the most common tasks required to develop code that consumes the services offered by Clarity AI through our HTTP REST Public API.
+Here you may find some tools, helpers, code snippets or examples that will help you with the most common tasks required to develop code that consumes the services offered by Clarity AI through our HTTP REST API.

 Our intention is to share with the developers using our API a way to make their integration with our services easier, so they can create code that consume our sustainability data as smoothly as possible.